-New!
+How to sketchnote?
 Interested in creating visuals of research and practice?
 Check out this post on Sketchnotes 101 for how to get started!

+Sketching to Learn.
 I’ve recently been inspired to create sketchnotes whenever possible.
 They offer a creative and expressive outlet that words alone cannot capture.
 I create them as a way to focus, a form of moving meditation while observing, reading, listening, watching, and making sense of ideas.
 I hope you enjoy viewing them as much as I enjoyed creating them.

 Here is a sample collection of Sketchnotes I created to capture themes expressed in a recent conference (PME-NA 40, November 2018).
 They focus on student experience, equity in mathematics education, the nature of mathematics, and student identity.

+Sketching Supports Writing.
 In one recent post I explored Keys to Playing the Publishing Game.
 This piece helped ground and orient my thinking on revising a manuscript.

+Sketchnotes Support Engagement with Complex Ideas.
+I also create sketchnotes at conference presentations as a way to engage with complex ideas in an accesssible way.
 For another example, see my post on Student Thinking as a Source of Insight in which I elaborate the following sketch:

 Here are a few other recent Sketches I created while participating at the Research in Undergraduate Mathematics Education (RUME) 2018 conference in San Diego: